 Findings from this study are in line with previous research.
 Specifically, research shows that psychological inflexibility is positively correlated with measures of eating disorder symptoms in a college population (Rawal et al., 2010) and disordered eating cognitions and overall psychological health (Masuda & Wendell, 2010; Masuda, Price, et al., 2010; Masuda et al., 2014).
 Similar results were found for the BI-AAQ (Sandoz et al., 2013), which measures psychological inflexibility as it applies to body image (Hill et al., 2013).
 Body image psychological inflexibility has been shown to mediate the relationship between disordered eating cognitions and disordered eating pathology (Wendell et al., 2012) suggesting that how one responds to eating disordered cognitions may matter more than the mere presence of the cognitions.
 The only other study to look at the role of body image psychological inflexibility in an eating disorder population also used a residential population and showed that not only was the BI-AAQ strongly correlated with eating disorder severity, but that change scores for body image psychological inflexibility and change scores in eating disorder severity were also strongly correlated (Butryn et al., 2013).

-Fortunately, there is a substantial amount of research showing that reductions in psychological inflexibility are strongly related to reductions in psychological issues (Hayes, Levin, Plumb-Vilardaga, Villatte, & Pistorello, 2013).
+There is a substantial amount of research showing that reductions in psychological inflexibility are strongly related to reductions in psychological issues (Hayes, Levin, Plumb-Vilardaga, Villatte, & Pistorello, 2013).
 Thus, compiling all this research suggests that psychological inflexibility predicts eating disorders, that reductions in psychological inflexibility predicts reductions in eating disorders, and that greater pretreatment levels of psychological inflexibility predicts greater response to treatment.
-Findings have led researchers to offer acceptance and mindfulness-based treatment such as acceptance and commitment therapy (ACT) as a possible treatment option for eating disorders (Manlick, Cochran, & Koon, 2013).
+Findings have led researchers to offer acceptance and mindfulness-based treatment such as ACT as a possible treatment option for eating disorders (Manlick, Cochran, & Koon, 2013).
 ACT is a transdiagnostic cognitive behavior therapy that focuses on building psychological flexibility.
 Even though this line of research is growing, there are a handful of studies showing that ACT is a viable treatment for eating disorders (e.g., Juarascio, Forman, et al., 2010; Juarascio, Shaw, et al., 2013; Hill, Masuda, Melcher, Morgan, & Twohig, 2015; Pearson, Follette, & Hayes, 2012).
 The findings from the current study suggest that ACT might be most applicable for those who enter treatment with greater psychological inflexibility.

 As with all studies, there are limitations that could be addressed in future research.
 First, these data were collected as part of the actual treatment at a residential treatment center.
-As such the actual treatment that was received, as well as the duration it was received in varies across participants.
+As such the actual treatment that was received, as well as the duration it was received in, varies across participants.
 However, length of stay and number of stays at the treatment center did not influence post-treatment quality of life or eating disorder risk (p > .05).
 Relatedly, no fidelity was collected on the treatment that was delivered.
 Second, and similarly, while there was homogeneity in demographic variables, there was also heterogeneity in terms of age and clinical presentation.
 Thus, what this study gains in external validity it loses in internal validity.
 Third, this is only a pretreatment to posttreatment design.
 Inclusion of a later data point would allow the assessment of maintenance, BI-AAQ change scores, and mediation analyses.
 Fourth, it is possible for the results from the current study to vary across specific eating disorder types, however the sample size for each subtype is too small to detect changes.
 Future studies should examine the influence of body image psychological flexibility on post-treatment outcomes.